PawelMichnowicz/my_data_science_projects/README.md

 * Importing and processing images
 * Image data analysis
 * Determining the apriopriate type of phase of microstructure
-* Calculation of the percentage of each phase
+* Calculation of the percentage of each type of phase